IvanaHybenova/Flask_api-Route_plan_of_a_warehouse_robot/README.md

 warehouse_plan.jpg - Picture of the warehouse and locations.

 rewards.jpg - Rewards plan used for Q-learning.
-Thanks to this matrix robot basically knows, where he can go from given location.
+Thanks to this matrix robot basically knows, where it can go from current location.

 flask_route_api.py - Python scirpt with the application